optimizers/bcflash/docs/_build/html/_sources/input-output.txt

 Input/Output
 ============
 Arguments are passed into the solver constructor.
-Optional argumentas are passed in as Matlab's ``varargin`` using name-value pairs.
+Optional arguments are passed in as Matlab's ``varargin`` using name-value pairs.
 For example:
 ::

 	solver = bcflash(nlp, 'maxiter', 100, 'gtolRel', 1e-8);
-	[x, info] = solver.solve(x0);
+	[x, info, self] = solver.solve(x0);

 Input